cwilson51/CO-Colloquium-Skorch/README.md

 ## Running the Multi-GPU `GridSearchCV`

+You will need to pre-download the CIFAR-10 dataset if running on the clusters.

 The job submission script is found in `cifar10_resnet_gs_parallel.sh`

 Copy the jobscripts and add your account info `#SBATCH --account=def-somuser` and other options you might want.
 You'll also need to set up the virtual environment and replace the path in the script.